Bringing Laulima to the Rivers – Julie Rentner

 That mantra first took her to U.C.
 Berkeley where she studied forest resources and then onto the University of Hawaii for graduate school.
 While in the Rainbow State, Julie studied how erosion and sediment coming off the pineapple fields on Oahu’s famed North Shore was leading to the bleaching and destruction of coral reefs, and generating a lot of conflict for tourism and growers.

-“We were able to reduce the negative impacts from soil erosion by working with the farmers on cover-crop-runoff solutions,” said Julie Rentner.
-“It was during this time that I began to learn about how even early Polynesian cultures gave great thought to how people can have a negative effect on the water systems they depend on.”
+“We were able to reduce the negative impacts from soil erosion by working with the farmers on cover-crop-runoff solutions,” said Rentner.

-“We noticed thousands of juvenile salmon fry inundating the landscape during overbank floods.
-While there on the floodplain, they are able to feast on millions of tiny zooplankton and other insects, growing stronger for their journey downstream to the ocean.
-Now, we’re tasked with creating more feeding opportunities during non-flood years.”
+While there on the floodplain, the fish are able to feast on millions of tiny zooplankton and other insects, growing stronger for their journey downstream to the ocean.

 “If we can articulate exactly what flow rate we want when we want it, paired with proper drainage back into the river, then we create a bountiful feeding ground for endangered Chinook salmon.”